 If you take anything away from reading this post, please at minimal, let it be that you will ensure whoever is developing your website is ensuring you are set up on Google Analytics (preferably with Google Tag Manager) and that you are granted full admin access to the Analytics account as the account owner.

 The first thing I did is got myself into their Google Analytics account.
 The “Problem” quickly appeared.
-There was no product page specific to the city there noticing the problem in.
-In this case, because they had a centralized website, and no e-commerce offering but rather product description pages, I noticed that there was traffic coming through to their product pages from every city EXCEPT the city they were noticing this problem in.
+There was no product page specific to the city where noticed the problem.
+In this case, because they had a centralized website, and no e-commerce offering but rather product description pages, I noticed that there was traffic coming through to their product pages from every city EXCEPT the city they were noticing this problem.

 It was an SEO problem, they were missing out on searches from the city for a specific product.
 The next steps were creating an ongoing SEO strategy to better their website traffic from all of their target markets, but a quick fix was to start focusing on content that engaged people in that community who were searching for that specific product offering.

-Here’s a look at the data that was available in Google Analytics:
+Here’s a look at the website’s data that was available in Google Analytics:

-The above screenshot shows the cities that website visitors were coming from, and it was clear that there was minimal traffic on the product pages from the city they were experiencing the lack of sales in.
+The above screenshot shows the cities that website visitors were coming from, and it was clear that there was minimal traffic on the product pages from the city they were experiencing the lack of sales.